Zeeshan2512/Article-Summarizer-using-AI/README.md

 # Article-Summarizer-using-AI
-	I have created an article summarizer tool using Rapid Api.
+	I have created an article summarizer tool using Rapid Api.<br />
-	I have used these techs:
+	I have used these techs:<br />
-	Javascript, Tailwind CSS, React.js, Redux.js and Vite.js.
+	Javascript, Tailwind CSS, React.js, Redux.js and Vite.js.<br />
 	Finally deployed it on netlify.
-	Here is live deployed link: https://inspiring-taffy-4e7389.netlify.app/